IvanW5X/CS362-Winter2025-Team20-TalkTask/Living-Document.md

   * Known bugs:

 * **Developer Documentation**
-  * How to obtain source code:
+  * How to obtain source code: TRISTAN
   * Directory structure: IVAN
   * How to build: IVAN
   * How to test:
   * How to add a test:
-  * How to build a specific release:
+  * How to build a specific release: TRISTAN